chinmayapalo/Technical_Challenge/README.md

 # Technical_Challenge
 It contains 3 online Tech Challenge Folders

+# Challenge -1 ( AWS + Terraform )

+Need to set-up a 3 tier infrastructure in aws using Terraform.

+# Terraform: Deploy A Three-Tier Architecture in AWS

+Prerequisites :

+      1) Install Terraform
+      2) Install the AWS CLI
+      3) Sign up for an AWS Account
+      4) Your preferred IDE (I used Atom Editor)

+Configuration of AWS credentials:

+Option -1

+Need to set the value of AWS_ACCESS_KEY & AWS_SECRET_KEY inside terraform.tfvars file.

+Option -2

+Before starting with Terraform you should have configured your credentials in the AWS folder in your system as shown below.
+[default]
+aws_access_key_id =
+aws_secret_access_key =
+[prod]
+aws_access_key_id =
+aws_secret_access_key =

+The name for the accounts can be anything you want but make sure that in the "main.tf" file that your are using the appropriate name for the profile when configuring.

+Three-tier :

+Three tier is industry standard for modern web application where we have 3 tiers for following

+WebServer tier (WebAPP tier): Prepares HTMLs by calling App tier Application tier (App tier): Prepare data by calling DB or other third party services Database tier (DB tier): Stores the data in database.

 # Challenge -2

 Need to write code that will query the meta data of instance within AWS.